 NDVI is the most popular index calculated using drone data, but there are many others.
 Some may be more or less important to your farm, depending on your situation.
 Some of the more popular indices include:

 - CWSI (crop water stress index): measures temperature differentials to detect/predict water stress in plants.
 Requires a thermal imaging sensor and the use of a nearby weather station.

-- CCCI (canopy chlorophyl content index): detects canopy nitrogen levels using three wavebands along the red edge of the visible spectrum.
-Requires visible and near infrared cameras.
+- CCCI (canopy chlorophyll content index): detects canopy nitrogen levels using three wavebands along the red edge of the visible spectrum.
+Requires visible and near-infrared cameras.

 If you want to dive deep into this emerging science of agriculture image processing, here’s a list of the latest research.

 First Decision: Fixed Wing or Multi-Rotor?